buildkite/buildkite-agent-metrics/README.md

 The StatsD backend supports the following arguments:

 * `-statsd-host HOST`: The StatsD host and port (defaults to `127.0.0.1:8125`).
-* `-statsd-tags`: Some StatsD servers like the agent provided by DataDog support tags.
+* `-statsd-tags`: Some StatsD servers like the agent provided by Datadog support tags.
 If specified, metrics will be tagged by `queue` otherwise metrics will include the queue name in the metric.
 Only enable this option if you know your StatsD server supports tags.

 The Prometheus backend supports the following arguments